Real Property Law Section

 Doing it Right: Buying, Selling and Estate Planning with Mexican Real Estate

-Presented by The Real Property Law Section and the San Diego Central Library
+Presented by The Real Property Law Section, co-sponsored by The International Law Section and San Diego Central Library

 Tuesday, November 17, 2015